Pox Viruses, Moles, Warts and Sycosis

 Further, chickenpox – caused, like shingles, by the varicella virus – can have the same effect: a Brighton reader reports that her daughter was “plagued by warts” until she contracted chickenpox, following which “they vanished”.

-But if there is a causative and curative connection, the question must be asked and answered: what is it that links them?
-Homeopathy, being well thought-out, particularly by Prof Hahnemann and Dr James Tyler Kent, has already posited an explanation; the sycotic miasm.
+But if there is a causative and curative connection, the question “what is it that links them?” must be asked and answered.
+Homeopathy, being well thought-out, particularly by Prof Hahnemann and Dr James Tyler Kent, has already posited an explanation: the sycotic miasm.
 No connection is explained by allopathy.

-The sycotic miasm is characterised by symptoms, most notably, growths (especially condylomatous/cauliflower), excesses/overproduction, ill-effects of vaccination,¹ catarrhal conditions, herpes (including shingles), eruptions in patches, circumscribed eruptions (e.g. herpes circinatus, known as ringworm), vesicular eruptions, and relevant to shingles, nerve pain from suppressed eruptions (which happens when shingles is suppressed – post-herpetic neuralgia), incoordinations and urinary infections.
+The sycotic miasm, as expounded by Dr Samuel Hahnemann, is notably characterised by the following symptoms: growths (especially condylomatous/cauliflower), excesses/overproduction, ill-effects of vaccination,¹ catarrhal conditions, herpes (including shingles), eruptions in patches, circumscribed eruptions (e.g. herpes circinatus, known as ringworm), vesicular eruptions, and relevant to shingles, nerve pain from suppressed eruptions (which happens when shingles is suppressed – post-herpetic neuralgia), incoordinations and urinary infections.
 A sensitivity to damp is also part of the picture.

-The symptoms found in the pathogenesis of Thuja correspond to that group of symptoms (probably from suppressed gonorrhoea, in the patient or their family history) Hahnemann called sycosis.
+The symptoms found in the pathogenesis of Thuja correspond to that group of symptoms (possibly from suppressed gonorrhoea, in the patient or their family history, according to some homeopathic doctors, though never claimed as such by Hahnemann) which Hahnemann called sycosis.
 This shows us the connection between chickenpox, shingles and these excrescences, growths, Dr Le Fanu talks about.

 1. Assuming the “cure” or disappearance of moles and warts is not a bad reaction (suppression such growths is a moot point), it still shows a link between growths and the miasm because of the sensitivity to vaccines/foreign proteins typical of the sycotic miasm.